 Dealing With A Market Correction

-When embarking on a drawdown strategy in retirement, you need to set your level of withdrawal according to:
+When embarking on a drawdown strategy in retirement, withdrawal levels are often shaped by factors such as:

 In an ideal world, you could maintain the same level of withdrawal indefinitely, adjusting each year by inflation.
 This is what you’d expect from a defined benefit pension or from an index-linked annuity (except that there’d be little or no chance of leaving a legacy).
 But with drawdown, there’s always a certain risk attached to any inflation-adjusted withdrawal level.
 Even if you are using a bucket strategy.